 Hillcrest owns the building in which the center operates.
 The physical facility complies with the building code of the Municipality of Anchorage.
 As required, the Board authorizes upgrades to the facility to maintain its quality and ensure the safety of our children.

 Many projects are funded through loan programs and grants.
 Parents have, and continue to contribute significantly through fundraising activities, and other in-kind contributions.
 One such example is the Roof/Preschool Project.
 Parent volunteers completed a significant amount toward this project, including the removal of roofing, siding, windows, and provided the cleanup for the debris.
+Additional funding came from the Rasmuson Foundation.
 Parents also worked together over several months on fundraising opportunities to help support the project financially.